LookOut! Interactive Camera Gimbal Controller for Filming Long Takes: Tracker

 \end{itemize}

-Appearance encodings are what the tracker relies on for differentiating actors and other people during filming.
-They are made by storing encodings of matched detections during tracking.
-A reliable per-actor feature gallery is important for tracking and recovery.
+Our tracker relies on an appearance-encoding history for differentiating actors and other people during filming.
+A reliable per-actor appearance-encoding gallery is important for tracking and recovery.
 All three components, explained below and in pseudocode in the Supplementary Material, focus on maintaining correct IDs for each actor, especially after occlusion.

-\textbf{Cost Formulation and Data Association:} At the heart of a tracking-by-detection tracker is an assignment problem.
-It involves minimizing an overall assignment cost for matching a set of targets $T = {t_1, ..., t_i}$, including appearance and bounding box information, to a set of detections in the current frame $D = {d_1, ..., d_j}$.
-Taking inspiration from DeepSORT~\cite{deepSORT}, we combine ${c^{\text{IOU}}_{ij}}$, the IOU bounding box cost~\cite{jaccardIndex, MOT2016}, with ${c^{\text{feature}}_{ij}}$, the cosine distance on appearance features, born from the Siamese network in~\cite{zheng2016mars}.
+\textbf{Cost Formulation and Data Association:} Our tracker minimizes the the cost of assigning targets $T = {t_1, ..., t_i}$, including appearance and bounding box information, to a set of detections in the current frame $D = {d_1, ..., d_j}$.
+Taking inspiration from DeepSORT~\cite{deepSORT}, we combine ${c^{\text{IOU}}_{ij}}$, the IOU bounding box cost~\cite{jaccardIndex, MOT2016}, with $c^{\text{f}}_{ij}$, the cosine distance on appearance features, derived from the Siamese network in~\cite{zheng2016mars}.
 We do not use a Kalman filter state based cost, as detections from our choice of lightweight detector, tiny-YOLOv3, are very noisy spatially over time.

 IOU costs are useful when a target is in isolation, but useless when overlaps occur or when coming out of a long occlusion.
-Complementing IOU, appearance costs are crucial for locating a target after long absences or during partial occlusion scenarios.
-However, a target's appearance changes over time as they move in and out of different lighting and exhibit out of plane rotation.
-A collection of appearance encodings, an encodings gallery, must be accumulated early in the track's life before we can rely on the appearance cost.
+Appearance costs on the other hand are crucial for re-identifying the target after long occlusion, but a collection of appearance features, capturing the appearance of the target under different lighting and self occlusion, must be accumulated before they can be relied on.
 To this end, we formulate a dynamic cost structure specific to each target, that emphasizes robustness by relying on IOU when no more than one detection competes for the same target, and the appearance cost when a target is crowded.
-The cost for associating each target and detection, $c(t_i, d_j)$, when that particular target, $t_i$, is under normal tracking (not being recovered nor while lost) is given by
+Nominally, the cost for associating a particular target and detection, $c(t_i, d_j)$, is